tlswg/tls13-spec/draft-ietf-tls-tls13.md

 decryption_failed_RESERVED
 : This alert was used in some earlier versions of TLS, and may have permitted certain attacks against the CBC mode {{CBCATT}}.
 It MUST NOT be sent by compliant implementations.
+This message is always fatal.

 record_overflow
 : A TLSCiphertext record was received that had a length more than